Aslamlatheef/Cheatsheets/README.md

 # Cheatsheets
-These are cheetsheet i have been using them for long time.
+These are cheatsheet i have been using them for long time.